What is the best Cornish scones recipe?

 Stay must be within 10 weeks of booking.

-• 1-night in a Classic King room*
+• 1-night stay in a Classic King Room

 • Full Cornish breakfast